coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Online

 No, you cannot look up online marriage records for free in Colorado.
-According to the Colorado Statute, marriage records are vital records and are not public and, therefore, not searchable online.
+According to Colorado Statutes, marriage records are vital records and are not public and, therefore, not searchable online.
 As a result, only eligible persons may request marriage records.
 Eligible persons include:

 • A party whose name is present on the document.